worldline/angular-security-training/docs/common-threats/XSS/README.md

 | DOM based                 | Modifying the DOM environment in the victim browser.                                                               | Introduced by DOM modification.|                   |https://www.neuralegion.com/blog/dom-based-xss/                                                  |
 | Mutation                  | ?                                                                                                                  | Mutated by browser.            |                   |                                                                                                 |
 | Blind Cross-Site scripting| Script is saved on server side and reflected back in the backend application.                                      |                                |                   |https://samcurry.net/cracking-my-windshield-and-earning-10000-on-the-tesla-bug-bounty-program/   |

+## Is my application vulnerable to XSS ?

+XSS vulnerabilities are difficult to identify and completely be removed from web applications or API.

+Worldline forge provides DAST tools such as OWASP ZAP that can scan your application and help you detect these XSS flaws.

+You can also request a complete scan of your application from the Worldline CCAP (Competence Center Application Protection) team.

+## What can I do to prevent XSS ?

+- Use frameworks that natively escape XSS by design.
+- Sanitize all users inputs.
+Sanitization is the inspection of an untrusted value, turning it into a value that is safe to use in the DOM.
+- Apply OWASP XSS prevention rules
+- Use sonarLint in your IDE in order to alert on vulnerable code while you are developing.
+- Request code reviews from acknowledged Security Reviewers in your team.
+- Scan your code with automated code analysis tools like SonarQube in your merge requests and prevent pushing any vulnerable code in your application.
+- Perform regular SAST scans of your code with SonarQube and fix the vulnerabilities raised.
+- Perform regular SCA scans of your dependencies with Dependency Track and fix the vulnerabilities raised.
+- Perform regular penetration testing with DAST tools like OWASP ZAP and fix the findings.

+## What are the XSS defense mechanisms available in Angular ?

+### Angular Built in defense

+The good news is that Angular treats all users inputs as untrusted data by default.

+Therefore, it has an XSS defense by default.

+### Contextual escaping

+*insert image here*

+Angular displays any input (malicious or not) as plain text on your webpage.

+It won't interpret the input as HTML (for example in comments) if you don't explicitly tell him to.

+### Input Sanitization

+Use angular properties to bind user inputs:

+- **[innerHtml]**: binds html tags
+- **[style]**: binds CSS attributes
+- **[href]**: binds dynamic links

+Angular will interpret the bound inputs if you explicitly use the corresponding property.

+Angular automatically recognizes <script> tags as unsafe and removes it.
+A warning appears in the browser console to notify you if Angular has sanitized an input value.